hauptem/F5-Multisite-Dashboard/README.md

 ## Overview

 A production incident is unfolding.
 Your application is degraded.
 You need to know immediately: which pool members are down, across all your data centers, right now.
-Not five minutes ago when your monitoring system last polled.
+Not five minutes ago when your sluggish monitoring system last polled.
 Not "let me login to each F5 and check."
 Right now.

 This dashboard answers that question in ten seconds.